acastSthlm/recruitment-assignment-review/README.md

 ## Premise

 Acast is growing fast and we are hiring a lot of new people.
 Being part of the development team, we need your help to review a code assigment from a potential candidate.
-The code works in practice, but the solution is questionable and there are many issues and inconsistencies.
+The code _works in practice_, but the solution is questionable and has a lot of room for improvement.

 Prepare some notes for a code review together with your team.